hwschuur/hwschuur.github.io/_posts/2023-05-01-teachanaihowtofish.md

 ---
-title: "AI: What happens when you teach an AI how to fish?"
+title: "What happens when you teach an AI how to fish?"
 tags:
     - story
     - ai